JetBrains/ring-ui/README.md

 ## Pre-commit hook

-There is `pre-commit` hook avaiable to prevent commits of files not passing static checks.
+There is a pre-commit hook that runs static analysis checks and rejects the commit if they fail.
-Use `npm run setup-hooks ` to install it.
+Use `npm run setup-hooks` to install it.

 ## Wallaby support